algorithmiaio/model-deployment/jenkins_deploy_algorithmia/README.md

 # Deploy and redeploy machine learning models to Algorithmia via Jenkins CI/CD

-Continuous Integration & Deployment are standard practice in the world of software development, and Machine Learning is no exception: you need a robust CI/CD workflow to ensure that your latest models are deployed efficiently and correctly into production.

-Algorithmia supports deployment and redeployment via the [the Algo Management API](https://algorithmia.com/developers/algorithm-development/algorithm-management-api), and this is easily integrated into CI/CD tools such as Jenkins.
-With Algorithmia and your favorite CI/CD tool, your models are deployed as soon as they are ready, and can be instantly redeployed whenever an approved retrained model is available.
+Algorithmia supports deployment and redeployment via the [the Algo Management API](https://algorithmia.com/developers/algorithm-development/algorithm-management-api), and this is easily integrated into CI/CD tools such as Jenkins, allowing your models to be deployed as soon as they are ready, and redeployed whenever an approved retrained model is available.

+This sample project uses a simple digit recognition model (copied from Algorithmia's [Sample Apps Repo](https://github.com/algorithmiaio/sample-apps/tree/master/algo-dev-demo/digit_recognition)), but can be modified to fit any model you wish to deploy. **We recommend working through this boilerplate example before creating your own project.**

+## Step 1: Prepare your Jenkins server

+Your Jenkins server will need access to a Python environment with the following packages preinstalled:
+* algorithmia>=1.2.0
+* gitpython>=2.1.0
+* six>=1.12.0

+This can be done using `pip install` in the server's default python environment; if you wish to use a specific environment, replace `python` with the appropriate path (e.g. `/usr/bin/python3`) in the **Build** stages of the Jenkins projects shown below.

-## Step 1: Setting up Jenkins to deploy to Algorithmia
+## Step 2: Setting up Jenkins to deploy to Algorithmia

 ### Option A: Jenkins "freestyle" project